NYPL/metronome/COMPONENT_TEMPLATE.md

 | Code Review   | Not started   |
 | Shipped       | No            |

-Components have functional requirements—headline length is 80 characters, marked up with `<h1>` Pages/Templates have page rules.
-Headline length is 50 characters, source is x, rules for each module on the page

 ```Figma embed for unannotated component should go here```

 ## Component Description